History of Ethiopia: Etymology

 Leaping Ibex, found in northern Ethiopia, probably created around the first century BC in D'mt.

-The Greek name Αἰθιοπία (from Αἰθίοψ, Aithiops, "an Ethiopian") is a compound word, later explained as derived from the Greek words αἴθω and ὤψ (aithō "I burn" + ōps "face").
-According to the Liddell-Scott Jones Greek-English Lexicon, the designation properly translates as burnt-face in noun form and red-brown in adjectival form.
+The Greek name Αἰθιοπία (from Αἰθίοψ, Aithiops, "an Ethiopian") is a compound word, later explained as derived from the Greek words αἴθω and ὤψ (aithō "I burn" + ōps "eye"), sharing the same root as the Greek word Cyclops, which literally means "round-eye" (kyklos + ops).
+According to the Liddell-Scott Jones Greek-English Lexicon, the designation properly translates as fiery-eye in noun form and red-brown in adjectival form.
 The historian Herodotus used the appellation to denote those parts of Africa south of the Sahara that were then known within the Ecumene (habitable world).
 The earliest mention of the term is found in the works of Homer, where it is used to refer to two people groups, one in Africa and one in the east from eastern Turkey to India.
 In ancient times, the name Ethiopia was primarily used about the modern-day nation of Sudan which is based in the Upper Nile valley and is located south of Egypt, also called Kush, and then secondarily about Sub-Saharan Africa in general.

-Reference to the Kingdom of Aksum (designated as Ethiopia) only dates as far back as the first half of the 4th century AD.
-Following the Hellenic and biblical traditions, the Monumentum Adulitanum, a 3rd-century inscription belonging to the Aksumite Empire, indicates that Aksum's ruler governed an area that was flanked to the west by the territory of Ethiopia and Sasu.
+The Kingdom of Aksum (designated as Ethiopia) dates back to the union of the Queen of Sheba and King Solomon in the bible.
+Following these Hellenic and biblical traditions, the Monumentum Adulitanum, a 3rd-century inscription belonging to the Aksumite Empire, indicates that Aksum's ruler governed an area that was flanked to the west by the territory of Ethiopia and Sasu.
 The Aksumite King Ezana eventually conquered Nubia.
 In the following century, a Ge'ez version of the Ezana inscription, Aἰθίοπες is equated with the unvocalized Ḥbšt and Ḥbśt (Ḥabashat), and denotes for the first time the highland inhabitants of Aksum.
 This new demonym was subsequently rendered as ḥbs ('Aḥbāsh) in Sabaic and as Ḥabasha in Arabic.

 In the 15th-century Ge'ez Book of Axum, the name is ascribed to a legendary individual called Ityopp'is.
 He was an extra-biblical son of Cush, son of Ham, said to have founded the city of Axum.

-In English, and generally outside of Ethiopia, the country was historically known as Abyssinia.
-This toponym was derived from the Latinized form of the ancient Habash.